matgorka/extcl/README.md

   `lpopr listVarName ?n?`

-  `lpopl`/`lpopr` delete `n` elements from the beggining/end of a list pointed by `listVarName` and return these deleted elements.
+  `lpopl` and `lpopr` delete `n` elements from the beggining/end of a list pointed by `listVarName` and return these deleted elements.
 If `n` value isn't specified it defaults to 1 element.

   **Examples:**